 The graphic gives a quick sense of how midweek commitments stack up for Premier League teams.
 For instance, Manchester United’s free midweeks could provide an edge, while Palace’s European schedule could strain performance.

-FPL Fixture Swing Analysis- Immediate Targets (GW4 – GW7)
+FPL Fixture Swing Analysis- Immediate Targets (GW5 – GW7)

-Wildcarders this week can’t ignore Spurs’ run: West Ham (A), Brighton (A), Wolves (H), Leeds (A).
-This four-game stretch is followed by an out-of-form Villa and a more attack-focused Everton.
+Spurs’ run: Brighton (A), Wolves (H), Leeds (A).
+This three-game stretch is followed by an out-of-form Villa and a more attack-focused Everton.
 They can be held until GW9.

 Fixture Congestion: With Champions League football returning to Tottenham, expect rotation in wide areas and potential rests during midweek & weekend turnarounds.
-Players like Richarlison could see managed minutes.
+Richarlison was the first victim starting on the bench in GW4 – and played 80 minutes in their 1-0 win against Villareal.

 For Wildcarders, it’s a genuine dilemma: does form follow fixtures, or is patience required?

 Key Considerations: Ollie Watkins is the primary threat, while Morgan Rogers is a differential.
-Monitor the new signings for future punts.
+Monitor the new signings – Harvey Elliot for future punts.

 Fixture Congestion: Champions League commitments intensify rotation risks, but depth should maintain performance levels through busy spells.

 Key Considerations: Mohamed Salah remains the standout, but managers can consider cheaper alternatives like Gakpo for value.
-With Isak arriving, Ekitike will likely see reduced minutes; he should start against Burnley as the Swede hasn’t played a professional minute this season.
+With Isak arriving, Ekitike will likely see reduced minutes.
 Virgil van Dijk is the only defensive option worth holding in my opinion, given the uncertainty among full backs.

-Palace offer two value windows, with the latter providing extended opportunity.
+Palace offer one great fixture, with the latter run providing extended opportunity.
 Oliver Glasner’s attacking approach creates FPL-friendly assets.
-They face Sunderland (H) and West Ham (A) in GW4 & GW5.
-If you are on Free Hitting in GW6, Buying Palace assets in GW4 make more sense.
+They face West Ham (A) in GW5.
+They have a rough run till GW10 but the defensive assets can be kept for DefCon potential.

 Fixture Congestion: Thursday nights are a factor and could affect performance.
 However, Palace look settled and appear equipped to manage it.

 Key Considerations: Jean-Philippe Mateta has penalties following Eze’s departure.
-Sarr’s injury could reduce creativity.
+Sarr’s injury surely impacted their creativity.
 Defence has been excellent – Lacroix, Muñoz, Richards, and Guéhi (now staying) offer strong value.

 FPL Fixture Swing Analysis- Intermediate Targets (GW7 – GW11)